-- (1) This section applies when a notice is given under section 3.25(1). - If the person who is given the notice ("notice recipient") fails to comply with it, the local government may do anything that it considers necessary to achieve, so far as is practicable, the purpose for which the notice was given. - (3) The local government may recover the cost of anything it does under subsection (2) as a debt due from the person who failed to comply with the notice.
+- This section applies when a notice is given under (1) section 3.25(1). - If the person who is given the notice ("notice recipient") fails (2) to comply with it, the local government may do anything that it considers necessary to achieve, so far as is practicable, the purpose for which the notice was given. - (3) The local government may recover the cost of anything it does under subsection (2) as a debt due from the person who failed to comply with the notice. - If a notice recipient (4) - incurs expense in complying with any requirement of the notice: or - (b) fails to comply with such a requirement and, as a consequence, is fined or has to pay to a local government the cost it incurs in doing anything under subsection (2), the notice recipient may apply to a court for an order under subsection (6).

-- (4) If a notice recipient - (a) incurs expense in complying with any requirement of the notice; or - (b) fails to comply with such a requirement and, as a consequence, is fined or has to pay to a local government the cost it incurs in doing anything under subsection (2), the notice recipient may apply to a court for an order under subsection (6).
+- In subsection (4) (5) - "court" means a court that would have jurisdiction to hear an action to recover a debt of the amount of the expense, fine or cost sought to be recovered by the notice recipient. - On an application under subsection (4) the court may order (6) - if the notice recipient is the owner, the occupier; or - if the notice recipient is the occupier, the owner, (b)

-- (5) In subsection (4) - "court" means a court that would have jurisdiction to hear an action to recover a debt of the amount of the expense, fine or cost sought to be recovered by the notice recipient. - (6) On an application under subsection (4) the court may order - (a) if the notice recipient is the owner, the occupier; or - (b) if the notice recipient is the occupier, the owner, to pay to the notice recipient so much of that expense, fine or cost as the court considers fair and reasonable in the circumstances.
+to pay to the notice recipient so much of that expense, fine or cost as the court considers fair and reasonable in the circumstances.

-- (7) In determining what is fair and reasonable the court is to have regard to - (a) the type of land involved; - (b) the terms on which the occupier is occupying the land; and - (c) any other matter the court considers to be relevant.
+- In determining what is fair and reasonable the court is to have regard to - - (a) the type of land involved; - (b) the terms on which the occupier is occupying the land; and - any other matter the court considers to be relevant.

 3.27.
-Particular things local governments can do on land that is not local government property land on which it is done is not local government property and the local government does not have consent to do it.
+Particular things local governments can do on land that is not local government property